theIvanR/lmstudio-unlocked-backend/Generate Backends/Windows/readme.txt

 ----------------------------------
 0. Make a backup of the original backend as a fallback in case something breaks.

-1. Open the "x64 Native Tools Command Prompt for VS 2019" (or whichever one you use).
+1. Open the "x64 Native Tools Command Prompt for VS 20xx" (or whichever one you use).
+   - NOTE: if using a compatibility toolkit, call via eg "call "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvarsall.bat" x64 -vcvars_ver=14.29" for v 142 or your version.

 2. Run the fetch script